unioncollege-webtech/final-project/README.md

 To Do List
 -----------

-I am going to create a To Do list where you can add items to a list.
-You will also be able to search for a to do item.
-You will also be able to set a date and time to remind you to do that specific item and you will be able to delete to do items off of the list.
+To Do list is where you can add items to a list.
+You will be able to delete to do items off of the list.

 Each to do item will have following properties:

-- <li> - each item will be in a li element
+- title - a brief description of the item
-- id - a string that uniquely identifies an item
+- description - a string that contains the description of the item

 Possible future properties: